LobbyBoy-Dray/PyShare/Functions Abstraction/README.md

 ## 4. Higher-Order Functions

-*What is a Higher-Order Functions?* A function that takes a function as an argument value or returns a function as a return value. 使用它的好处：
+*What is a Higher-Order Functions?* A function that takes a function as an argument value or returns a function as a return value. 优点：

 1. Express general methods of computation
 2. Remove repetition from programs